AlonKellner/alonkellner.github.io/_posts/en-us/2024-11-26-weighter-presentation.md

 <!-- prettier-ignore -->
 $$ \frac{d}{d\hat{y}}f(y, \hat{y})=1 $$

-(The case where y = 0 is important but will not be explained here, the desired properties remain)
+(The case where `y = 0` is important but will not be explained here, the desired properties remain)

-That is, the derivative of f when y_hat = y is 1.
+That is, the derivative of `f` when `y_hat = y` is 1.
-Of course, there are infinitely many solutions to this problem, but we want a solution that is more moderate than ln, so a simple approach would be to aim for a linear formula like this:
+Of course, there are infinitely many solutions to this problem, but we want a solution that is more moderate than `ln`, so a simple approach would be to aim for a linear formula like this:

 <!-- prettier-ignore -->
 $$ f(y, \hat{y})=m\hat{y}+n $$